Value Chain-based Livestock Breeding model created positive changes

 “I'm in grade 7 this year.
 My family has four members including my mother, father, younger brother, and me.
 There were plenty of challenges for my little family.
 Our financial income mainly depends on my mother's insufficient remuneration.
 We used to live in a thatched house.
 Every time it rained, the water leaked in, leaving our whole family no place to sleep at night.
 We had to stay awake on those rainy and windy nights” said V.V Thuan

-There have been significant changes when Thuan's family participated in a program jointly implemented by Mavin Group and World Vision International in Vietnam, which aims to support disadvantaged households.
+There have been significant changes when Thuan's family participated in a programme jointly implemented by Mavin Group and World Vision International in Vietnam, which aims to support disadvantaged households.

 Thuan's family received animal feed support from Mavin Group.
 Photo: World Vision.